FAQ: Backflow Prevention

 What happens if a backflow prevention assembly fails a test?

 If a backflow prevention assembly fails a test and does not meet standards, the assembly must be repaired.
-All repairs must be made within 10 days, and the certified tester must retest and submit a Backflow Prevention Assembly Test and Maintenance Report.
+All repairs must be made within 10 days, and the certified tester must retest and submit a test report to Backflow Solutions Inc. at BSI Online.
+The town contracts with the company to manage its backflow prevention program.
+For more information, contact Backflow Solutions at 800-414-4990 or email@example.com.

 Who has responsibility for cross-connection control?